8483/notes/topics/database/indexing.md

 select * from users where email LIKE "foo%";
 ```

--Avoid OR conditions and use UNION as an alternative.
+-   Avoid OR conditions and use UNION as an alternative.
--Avoid sorting with a mixed order.
+-   Avoid sorting with a mixed order.
--In where clause, compare a column to a value which matches the column’s type.
+-   In where clause, compare a column to a value which matches the column’s type.

 ```sql
 select * from users where email = 101;